Foxglove Flower Meaning: Fairies, Immortality, Medicine & Poison

 Lavender, purple and violet flowers carry the meanings of transformation, transmutation and a balance between power and love.
 Additional meanings include charisma, charm, magical abilities and tolerance.
 Purple and violet colors soothe the mind and nerves.
 Some color psychologists say purple helps to relieve tension and dissipate anger and violence.

 Foxglove can be grown either through seeds or divisions of plant clumps.
 They do not flower the first year, but flower the second and subsequent years.
 Their height (2-5’) makes them wonderful plants for the back row of a garden.
 The many colors can create a rainbow of flowers.
-Red foxglove flowers create a distinct marker in a garden among other shorter or more delicately colored flowers.
+Red foxglove flowers create a distinct marker in a garden among shorter or more delicately colored flowers.

 Foxglove plants often reseed themselves.
 This is connected to the foxglove flower meaning of immortality.
 They like moist soil, but also need adequate drainage.
 Foxgloves grow quickly and are rarely susceptible to insects.
 Foxglove blossoms will be bigger if they are fertilized.
 Foxgloves bloom in a pyramid shape with the lowest blossoms opening first and the buds remaining closed at the top.